ermouth/couch-photon/README.md

 Photon design document includes superficial CouchDB performance test accessible from About tab for users with `_admin` role.

 The test provides good insights how `q,n` cluster params impact performance.
 Also, the test shows JS query server costs, and how QS performance depends on sharding options.

+## SQL queries

+Photon supports a subset of SQL for querying CouchDB, SQL expressions are translated into Mango client-side.
+Only features allowed by Mango are supported, particularly – no joins are allowed and ordering is limited.
+Anyway, even a subset of SQL is very handy and concise.

+SQL command line and stored queries live in viewindices dropdown.

 ## Dedicated host